 - Bing Keyword Tools

 - Pinterest Keyword Tools

-This is due to the fact that Keyword Planner was also built to surface insights for advertisers first.
+On its face, Keyword Planner seems ideal: made by Google, free, and widely used.
+But, while their tool is helpful in creating a baseline understanding of certain keyword qualities, its data will never help you uncover the kind of valuable insights that other tools provide.
+This is due to the fact that Keyword Planner is notoriously inaccurate, and it was built to surface insights for advertisers first.
 Their lens will always be pointed somewhat in that direction.
 And while those insights may be valuable for organic search results, it’s not the whole picture.

 Let’s say you have a website that offers people building plans, materials, and kits to help your customers build their own wooden shed.
 You don’t sell or install the actual wooden sheds, but you do sell everything that a DIY builder needs to make one of their own.